20 of the Best Date Ideas in Raleigh, N.C.

 2. Smart, modern and a little unexpected, CAM Raleigh (Contemporary Art Museum) is hands down a favorite among locals.
 This striking, non-collecting contemporary art museum, located in downtown Raleigh's rapidly-growing Warehouse District, displays new and emerging work by local and national living artists.
 Opened in 2011, this expansive, light-filled gallery space is now free-admission, showcasing bold and unique exhibits.

-3. A creative date-night activity, Wine and Design—founded in Raleigh and seen on ABC's "Shark Tank"—has adapted in recent months to offer both in-person events and at-home virtual art classes so you can create your own masterpiece (and enjoy your own wine).
-A full schedule of public events dots the upcoming calendar, and private events can be requested as well, so you can choose between heading to the flagship downtown Raleigh studio for a class, or pick up your at-home paint kit that's included with a virtual registration.
+3. A creative date-night activity, you and your sweetheart can create your own masterpiece at Wine and Design—founded in Raleigh and seen on ABC's "Shark Tank"—while enjoying some wine!
+A full schedule of public events dots the upcoming calendar, and private events can be requested as well, so you can choose between heading to the flagship downtown Raleigh studio for a class, or pick up your at-home paint kit.

 4. Show off your intellect by putting the phones away and browsing books on display at independent book shops in the Raleigh area.
 At the legendary Quail Ridge Books—founded in 1984—two floors of pure joy await in the North Hills neighborhood; in beautiful downtown Wake Forest, Page 158 Books owners Sue and Dave Lucey will pull out all the stops to make you feel right at home; and at Des Livres & Delices, a French specialty shop, you can pick up your wine, cheese and charcuterie supplies—plus your books!—for a cozy night at home.

-5. Founded in 1932 and based in Raleigh, the North Carolina Symphony puts on an incredible 175 concerts and events across the state during a typical year, with Raleigh performances taking place at the Duke Energy Center for the Performing Arts (feel free to swing by 10th & Terrace at Residence Inn Downtown Raleigh for a pre- or post-show drink!).
+5. Founded in 1932 and based in Raleigh, the North Carolina Symphony puts on an incredible 175 concerts and events across the state during a typical year, with Raleigh performances taking place at the Martin Marietta Center for the Performing Arts (feel free to swing by 10th & Terrace at Residence Inn Downtown Raleigh for a pre- or post-show drink!).